thepeacockproject/StateMachineParser/docs/spec.md

 ### `$all`

-This node can check if all element in the context has the same property.
+This node checks if all elements in an array, evaluated by the condition, return true.

 Parameters: